Samuelk-Chase/CS3450-Software-Engineering/Design/designDoc.md

 - **Stripe**: For handling payments and purchasing the game.

-- **AI Language Model**: An AI-based model that generates stories for the game.
+- **AI-Language Model**: An AI-based model that generates stories for the game.
 This can be an API for a pre-trained model like GPT-4 or a custom language model.

 - **AI Image Generation**: An external service to generate card images based on AI models, providing users with unique visual content for the game.